tabokie/tabokie.github.io/_subtopics/lifestyle.md

 4.23 Collect old photos from around the world

-4.24 Take a week's leave without thinking about time and causality
+4.24 Take a week's leave without thinking about time and consequence

+4.25 Sleep at day time, walk at night time (photographer Brassai)

 **4.3 Habits**